-Responsible for overseeing all programs and events, Isaiah Castro is an award-winning conductor, composer, and founding member of the Synesthesia Sinfonietta.
-Castro studied instrumental conducting and composition at California State University Fullerton’s School of Music.
+Responsible for overseeing all programs and events, Isaiah Castro is an award-winning conductor, composer, and founding member of the Synesthesia Sinfonietta based in the Southern California area.
+Castro studied instrumental conducting with Kimo Furumoto, and composition at California State University Fullerton’s School of Music.

 His passion for music began at the age of 10 with piano and bass trombone, later inspiring him to express interest in conducting and composing at the age of 12.
 His most recent accomplishments feature: being commissioned by the San Jose Youth Symphony, compositional recognition from the American Harp Society, scoring original music for Embark Dance Theatre, achieving status on the Grammy Awards ballot, and much more.

-Concurrently, Castro enjoys collaborating with solo artists, and ensembles, creating new music one work at a time.
-He is in high demand by several organizations throughout California, as well as the nation, as both a composer and conductor.
-Not only does Castro serve as the Artistic and Music Director of Synesthesia Sinfonietta, but he also serves as conductor of the Buddha's Light Youth Symphony Orchestra (BLYSO) at Hsi Lai Temple in Hacienda Heights, CA and serves as the Instrumental Music Director at International Pentecostal Church in Bellflower, CA. Presently, he resides in Chino, CA where he is dedicated to the development and success of the Synesthesia Sinfonietta.
+Concurrently, Castro enjoys collaborating with solo artists, and ensembles, around the globe creating new music one work at a time.
+As both a composer and conductor, he is in high demand by several organizations throughout California as well as the nation.
+Presently, he resides in Chino, CA where he is dedicated to the development and success of the Synesthesia Sinfonietta.

 Responsible for overseeing chamber programs, Michael Huynh, conductor and clarinetist, is a recent graduate of Azusa Pacific University where he studied orchestral conducting with Christopher Russell.